 Written by James R. Webb

-The Actors: Roy Rogers (Roy Rogers), George 'Gabby' Hayes (Gabby Whittaker), Linda Hayes (Carol Stevens), Paul Fix (Joe Keenan, aka Joseph Harmon), Arthur Loft (Peter Moreland), Charles Miller (John McMahon), Sam Flint (Harold Prentiss), Jack Kirk (Sheriff Benton), Sons of the Pioneers (cowhands, musicians), George Anderson (Reed, lawyer), Bobby Beers (Bobby), Hank Bell (bartender), Pat Brady (member, Sons of the Pioneers), Lynton Brent (henchmen Muggsy), Frank Brownlee (watches movie), Bob Burns (man at dance), Fred Burns (man at dance), Judy Clark (Judy), Spade Cooley (Jim Clancy), Ken Cooper (posse rider), Rube Dalroy (townsman), Bert Dillard (deputy), Mark Dwyer (Moreland's aide), Hugh Farr (fiddle player, Sons of the Pioneers), Karl Farr (guitar player, Sons of the Pioneers), Chick Hannan (cowhand), Jack Ingram (Chief Henchman Louis aka Louie), Jane Keckley (townswoman), Merrill McCormick (a Vaquero), Jack Montgomery (posse rider), Milburn Morante (Ace Brody), Bob Nolan (Bob), Jack O'Shea (townsman), Lloyd Perryman (member, Sons of the Pioneers), Marin Sais (townswoman), Tim Spencer (member, Sons of the Pioneers), Robert Strange (Conway the lawyer), Henry Wills (henchman Felton), Carlton Young (henchman Steve)
+The Actors: Roy Rogers (Roy Rogers, rancher), George 'Gabby' Hayes (Gabby Whittaker, mayor of Whittaker, New Mexico), Linda Hayes (Carol Stevens, gold mine owner), Paul Fix (Joe Keenan, aka Joseph Harmon), Arthur Loft (Peter Moreland), Charles Miller (John McMahon), Sam Flint (Harold Prentiss), Jack Kirk (Sheriff Benton), Sons of the Pioneers (cowhands, musicians), George Anderson (Reed, lawyer), Bobby Beers (Bobby), Hank Bell (bartender), Pat Brady (member, Sons of the Pioneers), Lynton Brent (henchmen Muggsy), Frank Brownlee (watches movie), Bob Burns (man at dance), Fred Burns (man at dance), Judy Clark (Judy), Spade Cooley (Jim Clancy), Ken Cooper (posse rider), Rube Dalroy (townsman), Bert Dillard (deputy), Mark Dwyer (Moreland's aide), Hugh Farr (fiddle player, Sons of the Pioneers), Karl Farr (guitar player, Sons of the Pioneers), Chick Hannan (cowhand), Jack Ingram (Chief Henchman Louis aka Louie), Jane Keckley (townswoman), Merrill McCormick (a Vaquero), Jack Montgomery (posse rider), Milburn Morante (Ace Brody), Bob Nolan (Bob), Jack O'Shea (townsman), Lloyd Perryman (member, Sons of the Pioneers), Marin Sais (townswoman), Tim Spencer (member, Sons of the Pioneers), Robert Strange (Conway the lawyer), Henry Wills (henchman Felton), Carlton Young (henchman Steve)